Methuen police investigating after shots fired at popular playground

 “Mostly small children in that park, kids playing basketball, kids in the water area, kids on the slides,” Methuen Police Captain Kristopher McCarthy said.
 “We’re very lucky, especially that time of night.
 Evidently, something is going on in the streets that we need to put to rest quickly before someone gets hurt.”

-Police say they’ve recovered a car they think was involved in the Tenney Street shooting, but no arrests have been made.
+Police say they’ve recovered a car they think was involved in the Tenney Street shooting but no arrests have been made.
+They added that this incident may be gang-related.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)